 Sunrise is the most magnificent time for a walk along Bar Harbor's Shore Path: an easy seaside promenade that begins at the Town Pier.
 But even if you're not an early riser, make a point of stretching your legs and filling your lungs with salt-tinged air on this walk, which follows Mount Desert Island's eastern shore.
 You'll be following in the footsteps of visitors who have loved this trail for more than a century.
 It's a bit over a half-mile long, and as you stroll, you'll be charmed by sights on both sides of the path including private summer "cottages," the iconic Bar Harbor Inn, the Porcupine Islands, Balance Rock and Egg Rock Light.

-Laugh the night away, as a cast of improv masters — including many with ties to Chicago's comedy scene — make spontaneous mayhem inspired by audience members' suggestions.
+Laugh the night away, as a cast of improv masters—including many with ties to Chicago's comedy scene—make spontaneous mayhem inspired by audience members' suggestions.
 There are one or two shows most nights during the late May through mid-October season including both family-friendly and decidedly adult performances.
 Enjoy snacks, locally made desserts and drinks from the full bar: It's the perfect wind down after an active day outdoors.
+Reservations are a must during Bar Harbor's peak tourism months, July and August.

 There are plentiful opportunities to get out on the water in Bar Harbor, and Diver Ed's Dive-in Theater Boat Cruise is probably the most unique.
 Spend two hours aboard the "Starfish Enterprise," and while Ed dives in Frenchman Bay, you can sit back and marvel at live underwater video.
 These interactive trips also feature the chance to touch a variety of creatures Ed brings up from the ocean including crabs, starfish and sea cucumbers.